Boultham: History

 In 1911 the civil parish had a population of 1028.
 On 9 November 1920 the parish was abolished and merged with Lincoln.

 1939 Hampden crash

-Monday 20 March 1939 12pm, a Handley Page Hampden 'L4082' of 50 Sqn at RAF Waddington, crashed, returning from RAF Evanton in Scotland, near Boultham Swimming Baths.
+On Monday 20 March 1939 at 12pm, a Handley Page Hampden 'L4082' of 50 Sqn at RAF Waddington crashed near Boultham swimming baths, while returning from RAF Evanton in Scotland.
 There was wreckage over the tennis courts next door.
 Fire engines arrived from Lincoln.